Southclaws/modern-webdev/README.md

 So now you know the basics of directories, you need to `cd` to a place where you want to create your React project.
 You could `cd` to your Documents and make it there.
-Now, the `create-react-app` tool will create a directory for you but you might want to create a general "Projects" directory if you plan to make a few different websites/apps/etc. For that you can just `mkdir MyNewCoolDirectory` and that will create a directory in your current working directory.
+For that you can just `mkdir MyNewCoolDirectory` and that will create a directory in your current working directory.

 If you did `cd Documents` from your User folder, so you're here: